sst/guide/_chapters/creating-feature-environments.md

     Name: ${self:custom.stage}-ExtApiGatewayResourceNotesIdVarId
 ```

-Resource outputs should look like:
+Our resource outputs should now look like:

 ``` yaml
 ...
   - Outputs: